 While the authors of this guide have made every attempt to be as accurate and comprehensive as possible regarding current law, you should refer to the statutes and cases cited for the exact language used.
 You may wish to consult an attorney for assistance with how the law applies to your particular health care problem.

-You can download a PDF version of the printed guide in Spanish or English. (~370K)
+Download a PDF version in Spanish or English (~370K)

 Consumer Watchdog